seezee/WP-FOFT-Loader/readme.txt

 = 2.1.2 =
 * 2020-09-30
 * SECURITY FIX: escape or sanitize all translatable strings
-* Remove deprecated custom message from AreYouSure.js
+* (PRO only) Remove deprecated custom message from AreYouSure.js
 * Minor copy improvements
 * Other minor fixes